suu-yi/bioinfo_proj/README.md

 - The subsequent reads are then mapped to the human genome GRCh37 from NCBI using bowtie2.
 SAM flags are interpreted using the [Picard utility](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7478626/) in the resulting SAM file output from bowtie2.
 SAMtools (version 1.15.1) is used to find reads flagged as unmapped and both reads unmapped for paired-end reads.
 These are then extracted into gzip compressed FASTQ files, completing the second step of removing human reads.
 - A second kraken report is made for the final cleaned product.

+### FastQC
+Initial quality of the sequences
+MultiQC for all thge reports from fastQC

 ### Kraken2

 - version 2.1.1